 Columbia College is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.

 Approved for teacher preparation by the Missouri State Department of Elementary and Secondary Education.

-The Columbia College Nursing Programs are approved by the Missouri State Board of Nursing.
+The Columbia College Nursing Programs has full approval by the Missouri State Board of Nursing.